 2B.
-Others as Shaped by Individual and Cultural Diversity ntext 2 Independently monitors and applies knowledge of others as 0 1 2 [N/O] 3 4 cultural beings in assessment, treatment, and consultation [N/O] 2C.
-Interaction of Self and Others as Shaped by Individual and Cul ltural D iversity ar nd Cont text Independently monitors and applies knowledge of diversity in others as cultural beings in assessment, treatment, and 0 1 2 3 4 consultation [N/O] 2D.
+Others as Shaped by Individual and Cultural Diversity and Co ntext Independently monitors and applies knowledge of others as 0 1 2 3 4 cultural beings in assessment, treatment, and consultation [N/O] 2C.
+Interaction of Self and Others as Shaped by Individual and Cul ltural D iversity ar nd Cont ext Independently monitors and applies knowledge of diversity - in others as cultural beings in assessment, treatment, and 0 1 2 3 4 consultation [N/O] 2D.
 Applications based on Individual and Cultural Context Applies knowledge, skills, and attitudes regarding 0 1 2 3 4 dimensions of diversity to professional work [N/O] 3.
-Ethical Legal Standards and Policy: Application of ethical regarding professional activities with individuals, groups, and c - wareness of f legal is ssues 3A.
-Knowledge of Ethical, Legal and Professional Standard ls and G uidelin es Demonstrates advanced knowledge and application of the APA Ethical Principles and Code of Conduct and other relevant ethical, legal and professional standards and 0 1 2 3 4 guidelines [N/O] 3B.
-Awareness and Application of Ethical Decision Making Independently utilizes an ethical decision-making model in 0 1 2 3 4 professional work [N/O] 3C.
+Ethical Legal Standards and Policy: Application of ethical regarding professional activities with individuals, groups, and or wareness of f legal is ssues 3A.
+Knowledge of Ethical, Legal and Professional Standard ls and G uidelin es Demonstrates advanced knowledge and application of the APA Ethical Principles and Code of Conduct and other 0 1 2 3 4 relevant ethical, legal and professional standards and guidelines U 1 [N/O] 3 4 [14/0] 3B.
+Awareness and Application of Ethical Decision Making Independently utilizes an ethical decision-making model in 0 1 2 3 4 professional work U 1 [N/O] 3 4 3C.
 Ethical Conduct Independently integrates ethical and legal standards with all 0 1 2 3 4 competencies [N/O] 4.
-Reflective Practice/Self-Assessment/Self-Care: Practice co self-awareness and reflection; with awareness of competencies; - - ional 4A.
-Reflective Practice Demonstrates reflectivity in context of professional practice ~ - - (reflection-in-action); acts upon reflection; uses self as a 0 1 2 3 4 therapeutic tool [N/O] 4B.
-Self-Assessment Accurately self-assesses competence in all competency domains; integrates self-assessment in practice; recognizes - - limits of knowledge/skills and acts to address them; has 0 1 2 3 4 extended plan to enhance knowledge/skills [N/O] 4C.
-Self-Care (attention to personal health and well-being to as ssure eff ective p rofessional functio ning) Self-monitors issues related to self-care and promptly 0 1 2 3 4 intervenes when disruptions occur [N/O] 4D.
-Participation in Supervision Process Independently seeks supervision when needed 0 1 2 0 1 2 3 4
+Reflective Practice/Self-Assessment/Self-Care: Practice co onducted with ne rsonal and professi ional self-awareness and reflection; with awareness of competencies; • • 4A.
+Reflective Practice Demonstrates reflectivity in context of professional practice (reflection-in-action); acts upon reflection; uses self as a 0 1 2 3 4 therapeutic tool [N/O] 4B.
+Self-Assessment Accurately self-assesses competence in all competency domains; integrates self-assessment in practice; recognizes limits of knowledge/skills and acts to address them; has 0 1 2 3 4 extended plan to enhance knowledge/skills [N/O] 4C.
+Self-Care (attention to personal health and well-being to a ective p ning) Self-monitors issues related to self-care and promptly 0 1 2 3 4 intervenes when disruptions occur [N/O] 4D.
+Participation in Supervision Process Independently seeks supervision when needed 0 1 2 3 4 - - - -